 Please email the completed application form, Welsh assessment form (if you are a Welsh speaker and could deliver your duties through the medium of Welsh) and equal opportunities monitoring form to: email@example.com.

-Due to strict guidelines in place with COVID 19 the selection process will be carried out digitally.
+The selection process will be carried out digitally.

 Please note: Careers Wales do not accept CV applications.